 Students are entitled to fair treatment and recognition of their rights and privileges.
-In return, students are expected to pursue a suitable course of study, comply with the rules and follow the lawful authority of the school staff.
+In return, students are expected to pursue a suitable course of study, comply with the rules, and follow the lawful authority of the school staff.
 The mutual aim of the school staff and students should be to create a sense of community where everyone is respectful of the rights of others and all may develop to their fullest potential.
 Students will earn recognition based upon their behavioral and academic performance.

-All forms of harassment, abuse, insubordination, bullying, inappropriate language, stealing, illegal substance abuse, or violence among or by students whether by action, spoken words, written words, pictures, sounds, or other form of communication will not be tolerated and are subject to discipline.
+All forms of harassment, abuse, insubordination, bullying, inappropriate language, stealing, illegal substance abuse, or violence among or by students whether by action, spoken words, written words, pictures, sounds, or other forms of communication, will not be tolerated and are subject to discipline.
 Examples include but are not limited to:

-- > harassment: bullying based on race, sexual orientation, and religion - > abuse: fighting, Any sexually motivated unwelcome touching
+- > harassment: bullying based on race, sexual orientation, and religion - > abuse: fighting, any sexually motivated unwelcome touching - insubordination: noncompliance (failure to obey any reasonable request from a staff member) - > bullying: fighting, name calling, confrontations/posturing/heckling/grandstanding, threats - > inappropriate language: close imitations of swear words or gestures, swearing,

-- insubordination: noncompliance (failure to obey any reasonable request from a staff member), back talk, littering - > bullying: fighting, back talk, name calling, stepping up to others, gang involvement, Group confrontations/posturing/heckling/grandstanding, threats - > inappropriate language: close imitations of swear words or gestures, swearing, - > stealing: taking items from other students, staff, or school without permission - ➤ illegal substance abuse: Possession/use/distribution of alcohol or other illegal or controlled substances like tobacco, items used to alter mood, such as rubber cement, markers, white out, aerosol paint. - > violence: fire starting, fighting, vandalism, gang involvement, possession/use of weapons, violent or sexually explicit pictures/drawings, threat to harm
+- > stealing: taking items from other students, staff, or school without permission - ➤ illegal substance abuse: possession/use/distribution of alcohol or other illegal or controlled substances like tobacco, items used to alter mood such as: rubber cement, markers, white out, aerosol paint. - > violence: fire starting, fighting, vandalism, gang involvement, possession/use of weapons, violent or sexually explicit pictures/drawings, threat to harm